 You have decided that Netflix will be an ideal home for your series.
 So, what’s next?

 Stand Out from the Crowd

-Consider your idea thoroughly and ask yourself this: is it a unique, fresh idea or take that audiences haven’t seen before.
+Consider your tv show idea thoroughly and ask yourself this: is it a great idea, unique, fresh core idea or take that audiences haven’t seen before.
 Your series has to stand out from all the rest that’s out there, so make sure you can explain why your idea is the one Netflix should be picking up.